janvanveldhuizen/janban/README.md

 // Task Note Excerpt Size
 // number of chars for each task note
-// 0 = makes no notes appear on the each task card 'TASKNOTE_EXCERPT':    200,
+// 0 = makes no notes appear on the each task card 'TASKNOTE_MAXLEN':    200,
 ```

-The `TASKNOTE_EXCERPT` value can be updated to change the number of characters shown in the task board view.
+The `TASKNOTE_MAXLEN` value can be updated to change the number of characters shown in the task board view.

 Note: If the default task template used to create the task, only the first part of the task notes are visible. (until first the '###'' section).